 - Connect concepts across clusters

-- Navigate by zooming through levels
+- Work through by zooming through levels

 Best for: Visual and spatial thinkers who want to organize knowledge by proximity and containment rather than explicit links.